baileymyers/README-Generator/README.md

 ## Usage

-use it well.
+README Generator can be used for any project to create a professional README.

 ## Roadmap

-See the [open issues](https://github.com/baileymyers/README Generator/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/baileymyers/README-Generator/issues) for a list of proposed features (and known issues).

 ## Contributing